 With that said, whether you get your sin sod back after your marriage is solely based on your in-laws.

-In some other cases, the bride’s wife may return the sin sod and give additional money to the newlyweds to help them start their new life together.
+In some other cases, the bride’s parents may return the sin sod and give additional money to the newlyweds to help them start their new life together.

 One redditor didn’t like the idea of sin sod, but he did it anyway out of respect for the tradition, and he suggests that other men who marry Thai wives should do the same — or find another bride instead of making your soon-to-be wife look bad.